-Neesham scored his second century by 107 runs against West Indies at Sabina Park, Kingston on June 9, 2014.
-He became the first batsman for New Zealand to score a hundred in his first two Test matches.
+Neesham scored his second century by 107 runs against West Indies at Sabina Park, Kingston on June 9, 2014, and became the first batsman for New Zealand to score a hundred in his first Two Test matches.
 He is the first New Zealander to score 34 runs in on over including 5 sixes and 1 four, which he scored on January 3, 2019, against Sri Lanka on his debut in a one-day international match.

-Neesham was picked up by Delhi Daredevils for IPL 7.
-In the IPL 8, he drafted for Kolkata Knight Riders, but couldn’t play a single match due to injuries.
-He made his debut for Caribbean Premier League in 2014 for Guyana Amazon Warriors.
-Neesham signed to play English County Championship and he played for Kent in the 2017 NatWest T20 Blast.
+Neesham was picked up by Delhi Daredevils for IPL 7 and Kolkata Knight Riders for IPL 8, but couldn’t play a single match due to injuries.
+Neesham made his debut for Caribbean Premier League in 2014 for Guyana Amazon Warriors.
+Jimmy Neesham was signed to play English County Championship and he played for Kent in the 2017 NatWest T20 Blast.
 In April 2019, he was named in New Zealand squad for the 2019 Cricket World Cup.

 James Neesham Career Stats

 Jimmy Neesham Profile